beyondcoin-project/beyondcoin-spark/README.md

 - **Pay** and **Request** are pretty intuitive and don't require much explaining.
 Try them!

 - **Display unit:** Click the balance on the top-right or the unit in the "request payment" page to toggle the currency display unit.
-  The available options are sat, bits, milli, btc and usd.
+  The available options are sat, bits, milli, bynd and usd.

 - **Theme switcher:** Click the theme name on the bottom-right to change themes (you can choose between 16 [bootswatch](https://bootswatch.com) themes).